vib-tcp/project_github_microcredential/concepts.md

 `git merge Arthur`

-But "oh oh", some massive conflict emerged:
+But "oh oh", some massive conflict emerged.
+It was now time to decide which changes were the most relevant to keep before adding and commiting again!

+## But how did we do all that ?
+Well here is the knowledge needed.
+First we both cloned the forked repository, using :
+`git clone <SSH key>`
+--> Cloning means that we're making a local copy of a repository from github.